HKUST Business School

 City: Hong Kong

-The Hong Kong University of Science and Technology, or HKUST for short, has been making waves from its stunning waterside campus since opening in 1991.
-By 2007 the Financial Times had already placed its MBA program amongst the top 20 in the world (where it has remained ever since) whilst The Times Higher Education Ranking adjudges it to be the top university in the world under 50 years old.
+The Hong Kong University of Science and Technology, or HKUST for short, 1st Tech/Green MBA in Asia, has been making waves from its stunning waterside campus since opening in 1991.
 Throw in the fabled triple-accreditation status, an international reputation for research and a faculty comprised of alumnus from the world’s top business schools, and you’ll soon start to see that this is far from a normal business school.